openthread/openthread/tools/harness-simulation/README.md

    Then `ot-cli-ftd` is built in the directory `build/simulation/examples/apps/cli/`.

-2. Check the configuration file `config.py`
+2. Open the configuration file `config.py`:

    - Edit the value of `OT_PATH` to the absolute path where the top directory of the OpenThread repository is located.
+For example, change the value of `OT_PATH` to `/home/<username>/repo/openthread`.

-3. Run the `build_docker_image.sh` with the environment variable `OT_PATH` set properly.
-For example run the following command.
+3. Run the `build_docker_image.sh` with the environment variable `OT_PATH` set properly. `OT_PATH` should be the same as that in the previous step.
+For example run the following command:

    ```bash
    $ OT_PATH=~/repo/openthread ./build_docker_image.sh